adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 - When you use the service,
 you do not need to enter a password every time.
 - On our Site and services,
-we use Cookies to deliver personalized experiences to our customers.
+we use Cookies to deliver personalized experiences to our users.
-- Cookies are used for analytic practices to help us understand our customers’ activities with our services.
+- Cookies are used for analytic practices to help us understand our users’ activities with our services.

 You may disable the function of Cookies by choosing the browser’s configuration.